-Each year the event receives considerable praise for the choice and suitability of walks, the administration, maps, instructions and signposting, for the attention to Health & Safety and for the provision of a welcome pack of fruit and water - as well as the medal and certificate.
+Each year the event receives considerable praise for the choice and suitability of walks, the administration, maps, instructions and signposting, for the attention to Health & Safety and for the provision of a welcome pack of fruit – we now encourage participants to bring their own water in recyclable bottles - as well as the medal and certificate.

 Runners can also take part although they will not be timed, they will be "off road" over footpaths (often grass / dirt) with gates, stiles etc. and with some self navigation.